chazu/octree/README.md

 * Start using OctantPoint class
 * Write method to collect points
 * Add deferred insertion
+* Add sphere intersection detection for points in octants
+* Method to see if more than one octree contains point when inserting
+* Refactor _insert for clarity

 from http://stackoverflow.com/questions/7067742/range-search-within-specified-radius-in-an-octree
 if (pX < minX of Cell)